New Alabama Law Permits Church To Hire Its Own Police Force

 Critics say the mega-church already has private security and under the new law it would gain state authority that could be abused if officers are answerable only to church officials.

-Randall Marshall, the executive director of the ACLU of Alabama, told the Associated Press he expects the law, which goes into effect in the fall, will be challenged in the courts.
+Randall Marshall, the executive director of the ACLU of Alabama, told The Associated Press he expects the law, which goes into effect in the fall, will be challenged in the courts.

-Other critics say the church has a history of racism and homophobia.
+Other critics say the church, which is a member of the conservative Presbyterian Church in America denomination, has a history of racism and homophobia.

 Church officials said current Alabama state law "allows certain educational institutions to appoint and employ one or more suitable persons to act as police officers to keep off intruders and prevent trespass upon the institution property," according to a statement made to WBRC in Birmingham.